 MSc Graduate in Chemistry

 Welcome to my website.
-I am a recent MSc graduate in chemistry looking to get my foot in the door of industry and begin my professional career outside of academia.
-The purpose of this webpage is to showcase my skills and experience, while emphasizing that I am open to new opportunities to learn and grow.
+I am a Chemistry MSc professional currently working as a Battery Test Technician at AlumaPower.
+Having transitioned from academic research to industry, the purpose of this webpage is to showcase my skills and experience while emphasizing that I am open to new roles where I can continue to learn and contribute.

 Download Resume-